Vivek-nk/Machine-Learning/Predict Types of trees/README.md

 # Predict Predominant types of Tree Coverage in a Forest

 This project aims in finding the type of tree coverage in a forest from its cartographic variables (i.e Geographic Mapping Data).

+Our aim is to find out the type of trees from the given data set.

 The actual forest cover type for a given 30 x30 meter cell was determined from US Forest Service (USFS) Region 2 Resource Information System data.
 Independent variables were then derived from data obtained from the US Geological Survey and